logo

 .cooper

-She married her first husband, Cornelius Balch, on November 29, 1711 in Beverly, Massachusetts.
+Mary married Cornelius Balch on November 29, 1711 in Beverly, Massachusetts.
 Cornelius was born on May 1, 1687 in Beverly.
 His parents were Samuel Balch and Martha Newmarch.
 Cornelius was a cooper.

 She married Dr. Michael Dwinnell on February 5, 1753.
 She became a widow when Michael died in 1761.